 Vitreoretinal Diseases and Surgery

 We offer an exceptional two-year, AUPO-certified fellowship in Vitreoretinal Diseases and Surgery to one candidate every 2 years.
-The fellow will receive a robust medical and surgical experience in state of the art facilities at the University of Missouri.
+The fellow will receive robust medical and surgical experience in the state-of-the-art facilities at the University of Missouri and the Harry S. Truman Veterans Affairs medical center (HSTVA).

-The fellowship boasts a significantly above national average operating room surgical volume.
-The fellow is trained using state of the art surgical equipment including intraoperative OCT and the Alcon and Basuch and Lomb vitrectomy platforms.
-All aspects of vitreoretinal surgery are covered, from scleral buckles (encircling, segmental, radial) to modern day small gauge pars plana vitrectomy techniques and endoscopic vitrectomy.
-New surgical procedures, such as subretinal medication delivery as well various types of secondary intraocular lens placement are performed routinely within this exceptional training program.
+The fellowship boasts a significantly above national average operating room surgical volume with 600+ primary cases performed by the fellow during the 2 years.
+The fellow is trained using state of the art surgical equipment including intraoperative OCT and both the Alcon and Bausch and Lomb vitrectomy platforms.
+All aspects of vitreoretinal surgery are covered, from scleral buckles (encircling, segmental, radial), both primary and combined with vitrectomy, to modern day small gauge pars plana vitrectomy techniques and endoscopic vitrectomy.
+Combined surgeries, particularly with the Cornea or Glaucoma service, are performed occasionally and provide additional opportunities for surgical training.
+New surgical procedures, such as subretinal medication delivery as well as various types of secondary intraocular lens placement are performed routinely within this exceptional training program.
+The fellow should expect to operate 2-3 days/week from the start of the fellowship.
+Surgeries are routinely conducted at our ambulatory surgery center, which is conveniently across the street from one of our clinics.
+Emergency and after-hours cases occasionally occur and are performed at the University Hospital.

-The retina service is also involved in both clinical and transnational research and the fellow is required to be involved in research early in fellowship.
-The fellow is expected to participate in scholarly activities that translate into publications, presenting at regional and national meetings and present their work at the Department Of Ophthalmology Resident and Alumni conference.
-Extensive mentoring and potential for collaboration is available with our research faculty; Dr. Huang, Dr. Katz, and Dr. Whiting whose retina focused basic science research labs are directly above the clinic.
+The retina service is also involved in both clinical and translational research and the fellow is required to be involved in research early in fellowship.
+The fellow is expected to participate in scholarly activities that translate into publications, present at regional and national meetings, and present their work at the Department of Ophthalmology Resident and Alumni conference at the end of each academic year.
+It is encouraged that the fellow also mentor interested residents and medical students in their research endeavors.
+Extensive mentoring and potential for collaboration is available with our research faculty; Dr. Huang, Dr. Katz, Dr. Whiting, and Dr. Singh whose retina focused basic science research labs are directly above the clinic.
+There are also opportunities to serve as a sub-investigator on clinical trials being conducted in the department.

 Program facilities

-The fellowship occurs at Mason Eye Clinic (two locations within Columbia) as well as the Harry S. Truman Veterans Affairs, located conveniently across the street from the University Hospital.
-The fellow also participates in performing and treating retinopathy of prematurity at the Woman's and Children's Hospital in Columbia.
-The clinics have state of the art equipment, including optical coherence tomography (both Heidelberg and Zeiss available) with angiography, widefield imaging, widefield fluorescein and ICG angiography, electroretinogram, Photodynamic laser, MicroPulse laser, and Ultrasound.
+The fellowship occurs at Mason Eye Clinic (two locations within Columbia, 15 minutes apart) as well as the Harry S. Truman Veterans Affairs, located conveniently across the street from the University Hospital.
+The fellow also participates in performing and treating retinopathy of prematurity at the Woman's and Children's Hospital in Columbia that is connected to the University Hospital.
+The clinics have state of the art equipment, including optical coherence tomography (both Heidelberg and Zeiss available) with angiography, widefield imaging, widefield fluorescein and ICG angiography, electroretinogram, photodynamic laser, MicroPulse laser, and ultrasound.
+Most surgical cases take place at Keene Street Medical Center, across the street from Mason Eye Clinic – East.
 The operating suites at the University and Harry S. Truman Veterans Affairs offer the latest technology with Zeiss Lumera 700 microscopes with ReSight and intraoperative optical coherence tomography.

 Stipend/benefits